galio-org/docs/components/checkbox.md

 # Checkbox
 Checkboxes allow users to complete tasks that involve making choices such as selecting options, or switching settings on or off.
+Using the `onChange` function will enable you to call a function when the state value changes, so basically whenever the user is tapping the Checkbox.

 ### Usage